SheikhHossain/HOSSAISS.github.io/README.md

 # Hosting and formatting a resume using Markdown, a Markdown editor, Github pages and Jekyll.

-The purpose of this read me is to explain a bit about Markdown and how to use editor to write in markdown.
-Then we will be discussing about how we can use GitHub pages and jekyll to host an online resume.
+The purpose of this readme is to explain a bit about Markdown and how to use an editor to write in markdown.
+Then we will be discussing how we can use GitHub pages and jekyll to host an online resume.
 We will also discuss a bit about GitHub pages and jekyll.

 ## Prerequisites